jangwons9/Iphone_Logger/README.md

 # iPhone Trajectory Logger - ViewController

 This repository contains the main `ViewController.swift` file for an iPhone app designed to log IMU data (gyroscope and accelerometer) and capture video frames.
-The app is compatible with iOS devices and uses the CoreMotion and AVFoundation frameworks.

 ## Features
 - Logs gyroscope and accelerometer data at high frequency (200Hz).